 In this guide, we'll be explaining all the ins and outs of the groundbreaking health feature, including how accurate it is versus medical equipment and how to set it up.

-In a nutshell, an ECG reading is used to capture the electrical activity in the heart over a short period.
-Typically, this is performed through a medical-grade ECG machine, though Apple has managed to bring this health technology to its latest smartwatch.
+An ECG reading is used to capture the electrical activity in the heart over a short period.
+Typically, this is performed through a medical-grade ECG machine, though Apple has managed to bring this health technology to its smartwatches.

-In this specific case, it does so by using both the new electrical heart rate monitor on the underside of the Apple Watch and the Digital Crown, on which users need to place a finger from the opposite hand.
+It does so by using both the electrical heart rate monitor on the underside of the Apple Watch and the Digital Crown, where users need to place a finger from the opposite hand.
 This lets the Watch monitor beats across the heart.

-To get started, you must have an Apple Watch Series 4.
-This is because the ECG feature requires the new Digital Crown to record the electrical pulses, so users with an Apple Watch Series 3, or below, won't be able to use the feature.
+This is because the ECG app requires the new Digital Crown to record the electrical pulses, so users with an Apple Watch 3, or below, won't be able to use the feature.